 Recognition of the authority and ability of cities to deliver utility services is directly related to issues of growth and annexation.
-Federal policies must take account of this essential role of city government in determining the impact of legislation affecting the provision of such services in rural areas.
-Increased interest by rural electric cooperatives in competing with cities to deliver utility services in rural areas experiencing residential growth and development commercial/industrial has raised serious concerns for cities.
+Federal policies must take account of this essential role of city government in determining the impact of legislation affecting the provision of such services in Increased interest by rural rural areas. electric cooperatives in competing with cities to deliver utility services in rural areas residential experiencing growth and commercial/industrial development has raised serious concerns for cities.
 Federal policy should require that proposals to deliver such services in rural areas not duplicate the capacity of cities to serve those locations.
-Federal laws should not prohibit the option for cities to exercise extraterritorial jurisdiction over development, planning, and delivery of utility services in urban fringe areas adjacent to their corporate boundaries.
+Federal laws should not prohibit cities option for to exercise the extraterritorial jurisdiction over development, planning, and delivery of utility services in urban fringe areas adjacent to their corporate boundaries.